Elekester/Starlit-Village/Rules/Tournament Rules.md

 ### 2.3 End-of-Match Procedure

-Once the game is complete, players must report their match to tournament staff.
+Once the final game is complete, players must report their match to tournament staff.

-If the match time limit is reached before a winner is determined, the players finish the current game and must be completed within 5 minutes.
-If the game is not completed it is considered a draw.
+If the match time limit is reached before a match winner is determined, players must finish the current game within 5 minutes.
+If the game is not completed during this period, it is considered a draw.

 Once time is called, no new games should begin.